Filter

 Year of the Monkey

 Spring tea leafs from arbor trees in Wu Liang mountain , processed by hand and pressed into medium press tea cake in Qi Li village by local master.
-The tea with beautiful scent of flowers has a clear liqueur with touch of fruits giving quite sweet, but slow "hui gan".
+Honey aroma from brewed tea leaves are combined with flowery notes when drinking and breathing out through your nose.
+Fruity base taste as part of the good ageing is present of course and sweet liqour...

 Spring harvest Mengku tea is pressed by stone in into the 500g cake.
 The name "Ben Wei Da Cheng " freely translated as The Original Flavor is The Best One , and this cake is very close but not exactly as we use to drink from Rongshi tea company at their factory in Megku.
 Tea liquor with chrysanthemum fragrance reminding famous Bing Dao tea, yet with some...